SitaraLiang/llm-finmath-reasoning-eval/README.md

 # LLM FinMath Reasoning Eval

-A structured framework for benchmarking how language models solve quantitative finance and financial mathematics exercises.
+A structured framework to benchmark LLM reasoning capabilities, logic chaining, and sequential consistency in quantitative finance and financial mathematics.
 The project turns human-annotated LaTeX solutions into structured ground-truth YAML, asks local Ollama models to solve the same exercises, converts model answers into the same proof-atom representation, and evaluates them with embedding-based alignment and optional LLM-as-a-judge checks.
 This repository was developed as part of my internship project at CMAP, École Polytechnique, supervised by Charles-Albert Lehalle.